 This confidence-building activity will help you to put things into perspective while reminding you that a so-called failure isn’t truly a failure if you’ve learned from it (making it easier to take a leap of faith).
 That’s how you’ll stop living in fear around taking a chance and instead act with more confidence and courage.

-[Recommended Reading: For more about how to fail-forward, read How To Begin Feeling More Self-Confident After You’ve Failed].
+[Recommended Reading: For more about how to fail-forward, read How To Be Confident Again After Failure (5 Strategies)].

 Here’s a quick summary of what we covered: